312.693.81 Introduction to Comparative Effectiveness and Outcomes Research

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

-Introduces students to the motivation and methods of comparative effectiveness research.
-Reviews the problems faced by decision makers across the US health care system, and the priority topics for investigation.
+Reviews the problems faced by decision makers across the US health care system, and reviews priority topics for investigation.
 Explains the role of stakeholders, including payors, manufacturers, health care organizations, professional groups, providers and patients.
-Explains study designs and methods used in effectiveness research, focusing in particular on observational studies.
-Also describes the policy implications of this research.
+Explains study designs and methods used in effectiveness research, focusing in particular on observational studies, but also on newer trial designs.
+Addresses the policy implications of this research.

 - Learning Objectives:

-- describe the role of comparative effectiveness research and outcomes research in improving health, which includes the place of comparative effectiveness research in the U S research portfolio, the identity and agendas of stakeholders, and the policy impl
+- Describe the role of comparative effectiveness research and outcomes research in improving health, which includes the place of comparative effectiveness research in the U.S. research portfolio, the identity and agendas of stakeholders, and the policy implications of this research.

 - Methods of Assessment: